akshaywaghavakar96/Mobile-Game-Analysis/README.md

 🎮 FP20 Analytics Challenge 18 Submission 🎮

+In this project, I conducted an in-depth analysis of the mobile gaming industry, focusing on data from 2008 to 2019.
+The primary objective was to answer key questions and provide actionable insights into the industry's trends and performance.
+The project began with importing raw data from Excel into SQL using Python, allowing for efficient data management and querying.

+The next step involved extensive data cleaning and transformation to ensure accuracy and relevance.
+After preparing the data, I built a robust data model, which served as the foundation for the analysis.
+I created several measures and calculated columns to meet specific analytical requirements, ensuring the data was fully optimized for visualization.

+Finally, I connected the SQL database to Power BI and utilized ZoomCharts to create a dynamic and interactive dashboard.
+This dashboard provides a comprehensive view of the mobile gaming industry's evolution over the years, offering valuable insights for stakeholders and decision-makers.

 In this project, I explored data from 2008 to 2019 to answer key questions about the mobile gaming industry.
 By importing Excel data into SQL using Python and connecting it to Power BI, I was able to create a dynamic and insightful dashboard with the help of ZoomCharts.

 Here are some of the insights I uncovered: